An Incomplete and Completely Biased Glossary of Sexual Terms and Concepts

 Poly Triad: A polyamorous threesome in which all three are involved in a committed relationship with each other.

-Pony Play: sexual play in which a person behaves like and attempts to look like a pony.
-Usually involves elements of costumery, like the use of bits, blinders, pony masks, hoof-shaped hand and foot covers, etc. Might include training scenarios and/or work like cart pulling.
+Pony Play: sexual or non-sexual animal play in which a person behaves like and/or attempts to look like a pony.
+Usually involves elements of costume, like the use of bits, blinders, pony masks, hoof-shaped hand and foot covers, etc. Might include training or “breaking” scenarios, grooming, and/or work like cart pulling.

 Porn Addiction: see Sex Addiction.

 Porn(ography): media created for the purpose of sexual stimulation.
 Differs from erotica in that it may or may not have artistic value or content.